iguajardo/iguajardo/README.md

 - 👯 I’m looking to collaborate on **Web projects**

-- 💬 Ask me about **Python, JavaScript, React and Competitive Programming**
+- 💬 Ask me about **Python, JavaScript, React, Nodejs, Backend and more**

 - 📫 How to reach me **italog.penaloza@gmail.com**